Awarapan: Reception

 Taran Adarsh from Bollywood Hungama gave the film 3.5 stars out of 5 and praised the direction, music, dialogue and performances, while noting the film's excessive violence could act as a deterrent for several viewers.
 Rajeev Masand gave the film 3 stars out of 5 and felt the film had an "international look" owing to its action scenes and the Hong Kong skyline; he also praised the music and found the carnage sequences to have a "strange beauty".
 However, he criticized the slow pace, violence content and felt the film did not get to the characters' emotional core.
 Jaspreet Pandohar from BBC similarly gave the film 3 stars, describing it as an "engaging, albeit violent, drama" and praising Hashmi's performance, while feeling disappointed that more was not made of the issue of human trafficking.

 Khalid Mohamed from Hindustan Times gave the film 2 stars out of 5 and criticized the slow pacing, violence, while praising Hashmi's performance and Pritam's music.
 Ajit N. from Rediff.com gave the film 1.5 stars out of 5 and felt Rana and Saran were wasted.

 Sequel

-A sequel, Awarapan 2, is scheduled to release on 3 April 2026.
+A sequel, Awarapan 2 directed by Nitin Kakkar was released on 14 August 2026.
+Emraan Hashmi reprised his role alongside Disha Patani and Shabana Azmi in pivotal roles.